JupiterOne-Archives/docs-old/docs/integrations/aws/cloudtrail-event-streaming.md

 If you set up your event rule to send events to JupiterOne using the CloudFormation provided by JupiterOne, it will be configured to only send events that the AWS integration can actually interpret.
-This is acheived by listing the supported CloudTrail events' names in the event rule's `EventPattern`.
+This is achieved by listing the supported CloudTrail events' names in the event rule's `EventPattern`.
 Any events sent to JupiterOne will be charged to the sending account (yours) so if you don't care about a subset of events that JupiterOne supports, you should